-A Few Fun Facts About Bengal Cats July 21 2020, 0 Comments
+A Few Fun Facts About The Brilliant Bengal Cat July 21 2020, 0 Comments

 Bengals are known for their striking fur coats, from marbled swirls to spotted rosettes that make them look like tiny jungle cats.
 But it's not there that the resemblance ends.
 Like their wild cat ancestors, Bengals are intelligent, highly active, and avid hunters.
 Unlike their wild cat ancestors, Bengals do make wonderful pets for those looking for loyal, affectionate, and high-energy felines.
 Here are some facts about the lovely Bengal!

 The Bengal Cat is a relatively new hybrid breed in the cat fanciers scene, first bred in the 1960s by Jean Sudgen Mill.
 Bengals are a cross between an Asian leopard cat and a domestic shorthair cat.
 Mill is said to have created the breed had the look of a wild cat and the temperament of a domestic cat, supposedly with the intention to stop women from wearing leopard-skin furs and coats.
 Her reasoning was that if women had cats that looked like wild cats, they wouldn't want to wear leopard-skin coats.

 The Bengal breed was achieved by crossbreeding a small wild Asian leopard cat with a domestic shorthair cat.
 It had a rough beginning and almost went extinct as a breed.
 She originally called the cats the "leopardette," but their name was changed to Bengal in honor of their scientific name, Prionailurus bengalensis.
 Although not recognized by the Cat Fanciers Association, the International Cat Association recognized Bengals in 1991.